Please view these information tabs to learn about our Mechanical Clock Chimeblock and Rods

 Should be about 1/8 away at rest

-Chime block in V shape for many grandfather clocks measuring 26 inches long and has 12 rods.
-This fits many of the German made post 1950 floor clocks.
-Will mount to the back of the clock case with the screws that come with the block.
-The length of the longest rod from tip to tip through the block is the length to order.
+Chime block in V shape for many grandfather clocks.
+It measures 26 inches long and has 12 rods.
+Moreover, this fits many of the post 1950 German made floor clocks.
+In addition, it mounts to the back of the clock case with the screws that come with the block.
+So order the chimeblock by measuring the length of the longest rod from the tip all the way through the block.

 Mounting the Chime Block